expose-dpsbokaro/expose-dpsbokaro.github.io/README.md

-# Exposing the Shady Tactics of DPS Bokaro (expose-dpsb)
+# Exposing the Shady Tactics of DPS Bokaro (expose-dpsbokaro.github.io)

 ## Introduction
 I am Kabido789, a vigilante working under the 789 cult, dedicated to exposing the unethical practices of DPS Bokaro and its principal, Dr. A.S.
 Gawar.
 This GitHub Repository is a .md dump that will soon become a website.
 It aims to provide students, parents, and the public with a comprehensive understanding of the shady tactics employed by this institution.